raystack/dagger/docs/reference/transformers.md

 * Functionality:
   * Enables encryption on a set of fields as configured.
 Used in Data forwarding daggers to clone production data to integration environments with encryption on sensitive data fields.
 We are using SHA-256 hashing to encrypt data.
 * Limitations:
-  * Currently support masking on Non Complex Fields of Data type Integer, Big Integer and String.
-However you can encrypt nested fields of complex data using `.` notations.
+  * Currently support masking on Non-Complex Fields of Data type Integer, Big Integer, and String.
+However, you can encrypt nested fields of complex data using `.` notations.
 For example test_data.customer_id is a valid argument which will encrypt the customer_id inside test_data.
-  * All other Data types including Arrays, complex fields and other primitive types like boolean are not supported.
+  * All other Data types including Arrays, complex fields, and other primitive types like boolean are not supported.
 * Example:
   * SQL:
     ```